efabless/caravel_user_project/docs/source/index.rst

            make <module_name>
         ..

-		For an example of hardening a project please refer to :ref:`Hardening the User Project using OpenLane` .
+		For an example of hardening a project please refer to `Hardening the User Project using OpenLane`_. .

 #.
 Integrate modules into the user_project_wrapper